junxit/us-congress-bills-115/metadata.md

 - 2017-02-01 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune without amendment.
 Without written report.
 - 2017-02-01 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune without amendment.
 Without written report.
 - 2017-02-01 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 5.
+- 2017-02-14 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S1163)
+- 2017-02-14 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S1163)
+- 2017-02-15 — Message on Senate action sent to the House.
+- 2017-02-16 — Presented to President.
+- 2017-02-16 — Presented to President.
+- 2017-02-28 — Signed by President.
+- 2017-02-28 — Signed by President.